The Insurance and Reinsurance Law Review: Insurtech and Artificial Intelligence

 III USAGE-BASED INSURANCE

 One of the major innovations that insurtech has introduced is usage-based insurance (UBI), which is used to develop more personalised insurance products.
 Personalisation is achieved by the use of algorithms to analyse the insured's own data together with external information from a broad range of sources to generate a bespoke risk score.
 This process is intended to significantly improve the relevance of the insurance to the buyer, as well as the underwriter's ability to assess risk.
+It is interesting to note that the various lockdown measures imposed by the UK government during 2020 have led to an increased interest in the purchase of UBI.

 Pay-as-you-drive insurance is at the forefront of this process and there are a number of examples in the market.
 This insurance is priced on the basis of a fixed cost for the car's stationary risk, such as fire and theft, and a flexible element that is based on the number of miles driven each month.
 Mileage information is collected through the use of telematics, which involves a 'black box' in the car to relay information to the insurer in real time.
 Drivers can also see the cost of their insurance as it is incurred.

 More particularly, however, insurance can be tailored not only by reference to how far an insured drives but also by reference to how the insured drives.
-This will involve the use of telematics to monitor variables such as the speed at which a vehicle is driven on different kinds of road, whether the driver brakes or accelerates sharply, whether the driver take rests on long drives, and where and when the car is driven.
+This will involve the use of telematics to monitor variables such as the speed at which a vehicle is driven on different kinds of road, whether the driver brakes or accelerates sharply, whether the driver take rests on long drives and where and when the car is driven.
 This information is transmitted from the black box in the car to the insurer.
 It is then compared with data from others to set a premium.
 Clearly this involves the collection and analysis of personal data from a large group of individuals to see, for example, where the accident hotspots may be and what times of day and days of the year are the most dangerous.
-There are obvious data protection issues that arise from this but also, perhaps, wider issues relating to privacy and consumer caution, and concern about the amount of their data held by distant corporations.
+There are obvious data protection issues that arise from this but also, perhaps, wider issues relating to privacy and consumer caution and concern about the amount of their data held by distant corporations.

 UBI is clearly also applicable to the commercial environment; for example, it may be used to achieve a more accurate picture of where particular ships navigate and how much time is spent at sea.
 It will also enable insurers to keep track of particular cargos with black boxes attached to shipping containers to measure location, distance travelled, method of storage and speed.